telerik/blazor-docs/troubleshooting/js-errors.md

 ### Missing File

 You can check if this is the case by inspecting the Network tab of your browser console to see if `telerik-blazor.js` is served successfully.
-There are a few common causes for the JS Interop file to be missing:
+Some common causes for the missing JS Interop file are:

 * The application is missing references to the needed [assets]({%slug getting-started/what-you-need%}#adding-the-client-assets).